hannes-marais/innovation-algebra/README.md

 * You can do a lot with the core functions KF, RD, Q, and Essay.
 Learn them.
 * My suggestion is to keep a list of the frameworks handy (see below).
 Try the frameworks and see what they do.
 You don't need to be an expert to use them.
 * IA conversations can get very long, very quickly.
 At some point, ChatGPT runs out of 'memory', and its IQ drops like 50 points.
-* I recommend ChatGPT Plus.
-Innovation Algebra is totally free, but you will have to pay for the ChatGPT Plus subscription for the best results.
+* I highly recommend ChatGPT Plus (paid) using GPT 4.
+As of 6/14/2023, Chat GPT 3.5 (turbo) has problems following IA's complicated logic.